Land Protection Update: Lincoln Lake

 The lake is not only a stunning spot known for its incredible rock-climbing routes, but also offers great opportunities for fishing, kayaking, hiking, and mountain biking.
 I encourage you to explore and enjoy the 400-acre property soon!
 You can get directions and more information on the lake from the Department of Parks, Heritage, and Tourism at this link.

-By securing a conservation easement for the lake, the city is making an investment in its outdoor recreation economy, protecting water quality in the Illinois River Watershed, and safeguarding important native habitats.
+By securing a conservation easement for the lake, the city is making an investment in its outdoor recreation economy, protecting water quality in the Illinois River Watershed, and forever safeguarding important native habitats.
+The Land Trust's conservation work at the lake is made possible through a grant from the Walton Family Foundation at the recommendation of Steuart Walton and Tom Walton.
 You can learn more about Lincoln Lake and our conservation work by listening to a recent segment on Ozarks at Large.
 Click here to listen.

 Community-fueled support is instrumental in driving our progress.
 With your help, we can continue to accelerate land conservation efforts not only at Lincoln Lake but at other cherished places throughout NWA.
 Your generosity will make a real difference in saving these breathtaking landscapes for future generations to enjoy.
 We would be honored to have you as a partner.